 |Google Analytics||__utmz __utmc __utmb __utma||These cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site for you.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.|

-We use third party companies as suppliers for some of our functions.
-Their use of the data is controlled by our contract with them and they are only allowed to use the data strictly for the purpose we have stated e.g. the data is not used in connection with data from other companies and we are not tracking user behavior outside our own sites.
+We use third party companies as suppliers for some of our website functions.
+Their use of the data is controlled by our contract with them and they are only allowed to use the data strictly for the purpose we have stated e.g. the data is not used in connection with data from other companies and we are not tracking user behaviour outside our own sites.

 This privacy notice was last updated on 27 May 2022.